napcs/jeeves/README.md

 * ruby_sandbox: Lets you run some Ruby code and have Jeeves evaluate it.
 * room: video and screen sharing with Room.co
 * codepad: Request a shared workspace
+* karma: a simple points system that allows you to give or revoke karma points from people.
+Uses Redis to store scoreboard.

 ## Making a plugin